Beer & Hymns presented $10,000 check to Northwest Arkansas Children’s Shelter

 FAYETTEVILLE, Ark.
-(KNWA) — A local charity, Beer & Hymns, presented its largest check to date to a local non-profit.
+(KFTA) — A local charity, Beer & Hymns, presented its largest check to date to a local non-profit.

 Today it presented a $10,600 check to Northwest Arkansas Children’s Shelter.